aprbw/ArianDLPrimer/README.md

 I think this the a good time to get your hand dirty for the first time.
 Earlier than this is better, but not later.
-* A simple way would be to join competitions: https://www.kaggle.com/
+* A simple way would be to join competitions: https://www.kaggle.com/ , https://www.aicrowd.com/, and self-promo here: https://www.aicrowd.com/challenges/brick-by-brick-2024
 * Another way is to simply try a new combination of method and dataset that people have not tried before.
 For example, there are always new timeseries forecasting algorithms: https://paperswithcode.com/task/time-series-forecasting/latest .
 Yet, usually, these new algorithms have not been tried on many of the timeseries dataset out there: https://forecastingdata.org/ .
 * More experiments and analysis.
 In an ideal world, every paper out there would be accompanied by a full barrage of experiments and analysis.
 But due to limited resource (and also efficiency), usually not the entire barrage of analysis have been done.
 This will give you an opportunity to pick up a paper that you like, and do extra analysis that the paper did not do.
 The list of analysis includes:
   * Robustness: Hyper-parameter sensitivity